Caroline's Cooking

 Instructions

-- Meanwhile take any fatty of tough pieces off the chicken livers and roughly chop.
+• Meanwhile remove any fatty or tough pieces off the chicken livers and roughly chop the rest.

 Video